superstrap/superstrap/site/content/docs/0.1/components/buttons.md

 ---
 layout: docs
 title: Buttons
-description: Use Bootstrap's custom button styles for actions in forms, dialogs, and more with support for multiple sizes, states, and more.
+description: Use SuperStrap's custom button styles for actions in forms, dialogs, and more with support for multiple sizes, states, and more.
 group: components
 toc: true
 ---

 ## Base class

-Bootstrap has a base `.btn` class that sets up basic styles such as padding and content alignment.
+SuperStrap has a base `.btn` class that sets up basic styles such as padding and content alignment.
 By default, `.btn` controls have a transparent border and background color, and lack any explicit focus and hover styles.

 {{< example >}}
 <button type="button" class="btn">Base class</button>